-Note: The question paper covering the entire course shall be divided into three sections.
+Note:- The question paper covering the entire course shall be divided into three sections as follows:-

-Section A: It will have question No.1 consisting of 12 very short answer questions from the entire syllabus with answer to each question up to five lines in length.
+- Section A:This will have questions No. 1 consisting of 12 very short answer questions from the entire syllabus with answer to each question upto five lines in length.
 Students will attempt 10 questions.
-Each question will carry one mark; the total weightage being 10 marks.

-Section B: It will consist of essay type/numerical questions up to five pages in length.
-Four questions numbering 2, 3, 4 and 5 will be set by the examiner from Part-I of the syllabus.
+Each question will carry one marks; the total weightage being 10 marks. - Section B:This will consist of essay type/numerical questions upto five pages in length.
+Four questions numbering 2,3,4 and 5 will be set by the examiner from Part-I of the syllabus.
 The candidates will be required to attempt any two questions.
-Each question will carry 10 marks.
-The total weightage of this section shall be 20 marks.

-Section C: It will consist of essay type/numerical questions with answer to each question up to five pages in length.
+Each question will carry 10 marks; the total weightage of the section shall be 20 marks. - Section C:This will consist of essay type/numerical questions with answer to each question upto five pages in length.
 Four questions numbering 6,7,8 and 9 will be set by the examiner from Part-II of the syllabus.
 The candidates will be required to attempt any two questions.
-Each question will carry 10 marks.
-The total weightage of the section shall be 20 marks.
+Each question will carry 10 marks; the total weightage of the section shall be 20 marks.